The Continuum of Estrangement

 Low Contact

-As time passes, and as a person continues assessing their relationship with their family member, they may begin to feel that the pros outweigh the cons when it comes to distancing themselves.
-For example, someone may notice that they feel less anxious, upset, angry or depressed when they're further away (emotionally and/or distance-wise) from their family member.
-They may notice that they have more time for themselves and that space feels good - almost as if they can breathe again.
-For others, time apart from their family member gives them an opportunity to seek clarity.
-It allows them to return to the relationship feeling more confident in what they need from them to heal and move forward.
+As time passes, and as the adult child continues assessing the relationship(s) in question, they begin to feel that the pros of distancing outweigh the cons.
+For example, the adult child may feel less anxious, upset, angry, or depressed when they're physically and/or emotionally far away from their family member(s).
+And they note that they have more time for themselves and that the new sense of space feels good - a relief - an ability to breathe easily again.
+For others, time apart from their family member allows them to seek clarity.
+Adult children describe this experience as quieting the voices in their heads that cause pain, pressure, shame, and a sense of invisibility.
+This new awareness may actually allow them to return to the relationship and feel more confident in what they need from them to heal and move forward.

 No Contact